English ship President (1650): Second Anglo-Dutch War

 She participated in the Battle of Lowestoft as a member of Red Squadron, Rear Division under the command of Rear-Admiral Sir William Berkeley, on 3 June 1665.
 She was at the Battle of Vagen (Bergen, Norway) on 3 August 1665, however, was unable to enter the harbour therefore unable to participate in the action.
 On 14 June 1665 Captain John Waterworth took command.
 On 4 June she joined the Four Days' Battle' as a member of Prince Rupert's Squadron, Van division under the command of Vice-Admiral Sir Christopher Myngs.
-As a member of Blue Squadron, Center Division under the command of Admiral Sir Jeremy Smith, she was at the St James Day Battle from 25 to 6 July 1666.
+As a member of Blue Squadron, Center Division under the command of Admiral Sir Jeremy Smith, she was at the St James's Day Battle on 25 July 1666.

 She sailed to the West Indies in the spring of 1667 with Rear-Admiral Sir John Harman's Squadron.
 She participated in the Battle of Martinique on 24/25 June 1667.
 On 2 July 1667 Captain William Hammond took command until he was killed at Surinam on 7 October 1667.
 Captain John Narborough took over on 30 October 1667.